-• Racial, religious, cultural bullying - where the motivation for bullying is based on the targets skin colour, culture, nationality or faith.
+• Racial, religion or belief - is where the motivation for bullying is based on the targets skin colour, culture, nationality, or faith.

-- SEN and disability bullying where an individual or group are targeted because of a special educational need or disability which includes learning difficulties, sensory impairments and mental health conditions. - Appearance or health conditions where an individual or group are targeted because of their physical appearance or a health condition for example a disfigurement, a traumatic injury, severe skin condition. - Home circumstance where the motivation for bullying is based on the persons living arrangements for example: young carers, children in care or geographic locality i.e. where they live. - Homophobic and Biphobic bullying relates to a person's sexual orientation.
+- Disability where an individual or group are targeted because of a special educational need or disability which includes learning difficulties, sensory impairments, and mental health conditions. - Sexual orientation relates to homophobic/biphobic bullying.
 It is based on prejudice or negative attitudes, beliefs or views about lesbian, gay or bi people.
 Individuals or groups can be targeted because of their actual or perceived sexuality.
-People who have lesbian, gay or bi family members can also be targeted as can students who do not conform to gender stereotypes. - Transphobic bullying relates to gender identity.
-It is based on prejudice or negative attitudes, views or beliefs about trans people.
-Transphobic bullying affects people who are trans but can also affect those questioning their gender identity as well as people who are not trans but do not conform to gender stereotypes. - Sexual bullying can relate to the target's gender or body, this can have a sexual and/or sexist element.
+People who have lesbian, gay or bi family members can also be targeted as can students who do not conform to gender stereotypes. - Gender reassignment relates to transphobic bullying.
+It is based on prejudice or negative attitudes, views, or beliefs about trans people.
+Transphobic bullying affects people who are trans but can also affect those questioning their gender identity as well as people who are not trans but do not conform to gender stereotypes. - Sex relates to sexual bullying and can relate to the target's gender or body, this can have a sexual and/or sexist element.